scorpeeon/omdb-movies/README.md

 # omdb-movies
-Sample app using the OMDB API for displaying movie information
+Sample Android app using the OMDB API for displaying movie information.
+Written in Java, also using Kotlin in some parts.

+Instructions: set OMDB_API_KEY in build.gradle with a valid OMDB API key to use it.
+Obtain key here: http://omdbapi.com/

+This is a work in progress, TODO:
+- Displaying loading animation while loading
+- Usage of a proper architecture (MVP or ViewModel)
+- Dagger
+- Licenses
+- Proper UI
+- etc.